 If you travel in the winter months, temperatures in the north of the Red Sea Riviera can fall below 10°C at night so you will need an extra layer or two for the evenings.
 This is typical for a desert climate where the heat of the day is quickly radiated back into the upper atmosphere.
 The effect is less pronounced in Marsa Alam in the south, which is always that bit warmer but winter evenings are still cool.

 With such warm and sunny weather conditions, it's not hard to see why the Red Sea Riviera is such a popular choice for British holidaymakers, especially in winter.

 Weather along the Red Sea Riviera

 |Sea temperature °C|

 Above you'll see the climate in Marsa Alam.
 For more information on the weather in Egypt, you can visit our guides to Hurghada* and El Gouna, and see when we think is the best time to go for ultimate beach holiday conditions.

 Ready to discover Egypt's Red Sea Riviera?
-If this sounds like your kind of winter sun destination, check out the latest deals on all inclusive beach holidays from First Choice.
+If this sounds like your kind of winter sun destination, check out the latest deals on beach holidays from TUI.